-VET in Schools Students can be nominated by their training provider, school or their employer (if applicable).
+VET in Schools Students can be nominated by their training provider or school.

 VET Trainer/Teacher nominees can be nominated by their students, colleagues, employer or other industry group.
 The VET Trainer/Teacher Category is a direct state entry category (candidates will be shortlisted directly to the NSW state event).

 Employers and Training Provider award category entries are to be completed by full-time employees (i.e. not a contractor) with the permission from your organisation’s chief executive officer or equivalent.